*** 20th Anniversary: 2003 to 2023 ***

 Winter is cold.
 But summer is hot.

 Barry's Response - Hello Alex.
-Thank your for your response.
-I trust you understood the tongue-in-cheek nature of my introduction in that invitation to comment that you obviously saw.
-It was all in jest.
+Thank your for this response.
+You obviously saw the tongue-in-cheek nature of my introduction in that invitation to comment.
+All in good fun.

-Let's talk a bit about climate, now.
-The Red Deer weather data comes from YQF, the regional airport serving the city.
-It is a few miles south-southwest of the Red Deer, towards Calgary.
-Red Deer has grown rapidly over the past forty years and will soon be approaching 100,000.
+Let's talk about climate now.
+YQF, the regional airport serving Red Deer, provides the weather data.
+A few miles south-southwest of Red Deer, towards Calgary.
+In the past forty years, Red Deer has grown rapidly and recently hit 100,000.

-Officially, the climate in the area, based on data obtained at this airport, has the Köppen classification Dfb; that means humid subarctic continental climate and it has moderately cool summers (average of daily high and low temperatures are less than 71 degrees F in the warmest month) and no specific dry season.
+According to data obtained at this airport, the area has a Köppen classification of Dfb, which means humid subarctic continental climate.
+The summers are moderately cool (average daily high and low temperatures are less than 71 degrees F in the warmest month) and there is no dry season.

-The coldest winter night of a typical year is about -25 F and the hottest summer afternoon might be 85.
-That's the airport.
-Most of these cities have microclimates which can be considerably warmer than the official readings.
-For instance, the temperature in a mall parking lot can be way higher, 10 degrees easily or even 20, than the surrounding countryside on that summer day.
+In a typical year, the coldest winter night is -25 F and the hottest summer afternoon is 85.
+This is at the airport.
+Most of these cities have microclimates that can be warmer than the official readings.
+A mall parking lot can be 10 degrees hotter than the surrounding countryside on a summer day, for example.

 Search this site for more information now.